Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ```

 ## Summary
-This is the official Accedo AppGrid SDK for Node.js.
+This is the official [Accedo AppGrid](https://www.accedo.tv/appgrid/) SDK for Node.js.
 While AppGrid exposes a set of friendly REST APIs, this SDK is intended to provide a better integration with Node.js.
 It also encourages the use of best practices (for example: reusing the same sessionId for a client, but different clients for different devices).

+We follow semantic versioning, read about semver here](http://semver.org/).
 Check the [change log](./CHANGELOG.md) to find out what changed between versions.

 ## Examples